-Medica covers emergency room services, as described in your Benefit Chart, where a prudent layperson would believe that a condition or symptom requires immediate treatment to:
+Medica covers emergency room services, as described in the Benefit Chart section of this Policy, where a prudent layperson would believe that a condition or symptom requires immediate treatment to:

 - 1. Preserve your life; or - 2.
 Prevent serious impairment to your bodily functions, organs or parts; or - 3.
 Prevent placing your physical or mental health in serious jeopardy.